 Bake up a storm this Mother's Day and re-invent the classic iced bun by adding pretty pastel colours to the gooey icing.
 With yellow and purple iced swirls and vibrant hundreds and thousands, these delicious sweet bakes are the perfect afternoon treat.

-Sift the flours into a bowl with the yeast and salt.
+- Sift the flours into a bowl with the yeast and 1 tsp salt.
 Make a well in the centre and add the butter, sugar, beaten egg and milk.
-Stir with a wooden spoon, gradually adding 175ml (6fl oz) tepid water until you have a soft, sticky dough.
+Stir with a wooden spoon, gradually adding 175ml tepid water until you have a soft, sticky dough.

-Knock the dough back and divide into 14 pieces.
-Roll each into a finger about 12-14cm (5-6in) long.
+- Knock the dough back and divide into 14 pieces.
+Roll each into a finger about 12-14cm long.
 Transfer to 2 large baking sheets greased lightly with oil, spaced well apart.
-Cover with oiled clingfilm and leave in a warm place for 30 minutes or until doubled in size.
+Cover with oiled clingfilm and leave in a warm place for 30 mins or until doubled in size.

 Freezing and defrosting guidelines

 Bake according to the recipe but stop before adding decoration or icing.
 Allow to cool completely.
 Wrap well in clingfilm and tin foil (to prevent freezer burn) and freeze for up to 3 months.